All area and trail closures have been lifted. Please use caution in recently burned areas. This is the final update.

 Cooler temperatures and some precipitation have resulted in minimal fire activity reported over the last few days, however, smoke continues to be observed.
 Moisture received has been very inconsistent across the area.
 Fire activity continues to be monitored by on-the-ground resources and aerial recon as weather permits.

 Morning smoke was reported by Jumbo Lookout, with smoke lessening by the afternoon.
 The aerial observer confirmed smoke on the northeast portion of the fire.
 Trail assessment and rehab continues within the area.
 Personnel continue to monitor the eastern portion of the fire from Danaher Cabin.
-All area closures remain in place.

 |Current as of|